smeekes/bootUR/README.md

 also called the Group-Mean (GM) test in Palm, Smeekes and Urbain (2011).

-Palm, Smeekes and Urbain (2011) introduced this test with the moving block bootstrap (`boot = "MBB"`), which is the standard option.
+Palm, Smeekes and Urbain (2011) introduced this test with the moving block bootstrap (`boot = "MBB"`).
 However, this resampling-based method cannot handle unbalancedness, and will therefore give an error when applied to `MacroTS`:

 ``` r
 panel_out <- paneltest(MacroTS, boot = "MBB", B = 399, verbose = TRUE)